-The corresponding graph illustrates the satisfaction rates of students, staff, and families throughout TLJA's charter term, including the overall weighted average satisfaction rate of those stakeholders combined.
-The school has had a consistent satisfaction rate within the range of 91-95.0%, well above the 80.0% metric and has received a rating of Meets Standard each year a survey was given.
+The corresponding graph illustrates the satisfaction rates of students, staff, and families throughout TLJA MS's charter term, including the overall weighted average satisfaction rate of those stakeholders combined.
+The school has had a consistent satisfaction rate within the range of 86-99.0%, well above the 80.0% metric and has received a rating of Meets Standard each year a survey was given.
 There is no survey data for 2020, as schools were closed due to the COVID-19 pandemic.

 While survey participation is not a metric that is calculated in the Accountability Plan Performance Framework, understanding the survey's population size as well as sample size is valuable in determining the validity of the overall survey.
 A school's population size is defined as the total number of possible respondents.
 The sample size is the number of completed responses the survey received.
 Education One desires a participation rate of 70% for each stakeholder in order to validate the results of the stakeholder survey.
-Historically, TLJA has had the desired participation for both students and families throughout the charter term.
-Staff participation has fallen well below the meets standard line, with the exception of the most recent survey that occurred in 2023.
+Historically, TLJA MS has had the desired participation for both students and families throughout the charter term.
+Family participation fell in 2021.
+Staff participation has fallen well below the meets standard line, with the exception of the most recent surveys that occurred in 2022 and 2023.